My Games Page

 Roll Back Game

 The Creator must have a Pro subscription to have access to this feature.
-Between the hours of 4 and 6 AM PST, a save state is made for every game on Roll20.
-Seven days’ worth of save states are kept on file before they’re rewritten with new save states.
-Pro users have the ability to roll back their game to any save state available from the past seven days to correct any drastic mistakes made to their game.
+Every game on Roll20 is saved between 4 and 6 AM PST.
+The system keeps the save states for seven days before overwriting them with new ones.
+Pro users have the ability to roll back their game to any save state available from the past seven days to correct any mistakes made to their game.

 To commit a rollback, click Roll Back Game.
 This brings up a dialog box that allows you to choose the date of the save state you would like to roll your game back to.
 Select the date and click on the pink Rollback button to initiate the rollback process.
-This may take a minute or two, but once finished, the Game Details Page will prompt you when the rollback has successfully completed.
-This process cannot be undone; however, you can choose to roll back again to a later save state you have available if you discover you’ve rolled back too far.
+This may take a minute or two.
+Once finished, the Game Details Page will prompt you when the rollback has successfully completed.
+This process cannot be undone.
+However, you can choose to roll back again to a later save state you have available if you discover you’ve rolled back too far.

 This option is only visible to Players and GMs invited to the game.
 Once a player leaves a game, they no longer have access to the game and it will no longer show up on their Games Page.